Misterblue/opensim-docker/README.md

 sources and the defaults that are in the source repository and these values are overlayed by the last INI file which, in this case, is `misc.ini`.

+By default, the [Docker] image that is run is the local built image.
+Optionally, one can use an image in a remote repository.
-As of January 2022, these [Docker] images have not been built and uploaded anywhere as you will probably want to be using the latest [OpenSimulator] sources and thus require a fresh build.
+Most people will build their own local image, though, as you will probably want to be using the latest [OpenSimulator] sources and thus require a fresh build.

 ## Image Operation